 - 8.1.
 With the prior agreement of the Chair, non-voting participants may attend TES meetings.
-Non-voting participants may include representatives of agencies with an economic role, such as the Environment Agency, Homes England, the Education and Skills Funding Agency etc, as well as representatives of other specific organisations such as the South Downs National Park Authority. - 8.2.
+Non-voting participants may include representatives of agencies with an economic role, such as the Environment Agency, Homes England, the Education and Skills Funding Agency etc. - 8.2.
 Non-voting participants may, at the discretion of the Chair, participate in discussions subject to the Conflicts of Interest procedure set out in section 10, however they may not vote. - 8.3.
 Local authority officers shall also attend TES meetings, presenting papers or providing other information for TES's consideration as appropriate.